Papa (2024 film): Pre-production

 In 2016, Jo Koo, a friend of Philip Yung, read the screenplay after Yung requested her feedback while searching for potential investors, but they did not discuss collaboration.
 After Yung confirmed the film's production, he approached Koo for the role of the mother, before Sean Lau was cast as the titular father.
 Although Yung initially considered a mainland Chinese actress for the role, since the character is a new immigrant, he ultimately decided against it to maintain the authenticity of the cast's dynamic.
 He cast Koo because he believed she embodied a charisma that was "both gentle and strong", similar to his own mother.
 Koo, who established a charity fund for mental illness with her paternal uncle Vincent Kok, accepted the role to raise awareness about mental illness, and because of her own experiences as a mother.
 To prepare for her role as a Hakka native, Koo learned Hakka language for three days from Yung's relative.
 (Note: There are conflicting reports regarding who taught Jo Koo Hakka, with am730 stating it was Yung's cousin, while East Week stating it was Yung's aunt.)
 Yung considered Sean Lau the top choice for the role of the father since the casting began, noting the strong contrast in Lau's appearance and personality, which suited the character.
-He also observed that, despite Lau's diverse roles, he had seldom been cast in more artistically nuanced performances since C'est la vie, mon chéri (1993), and he aimed to set a precedent for young filmmakers.
+He also observed that, despite Lau's diverse roles, he rarely had been cast in more artistically nuanced performances since C'est la vie, mon chéri (1993), and he aimed to set a precedent for young filmmakers.
 Lau was initially hesitant about the character, describing the screenplay as "heavy", and did not want to portray a tragic figure who had to face the death of his children.
 However, Yung insisted on casting Lau and waited three years for his agreement, during which investors suggested changing the lead actor, but Yung refused.
 Lau ultimately accepted the role, finding the screenplay "well-written" after re-reading it multiple times and appreciating that it was not simply a story of "good versus evil", viewing the role as a "good challenge".
 Approaching the character, Lau intentionally minimised his preparation work due to the film's realistic tone, where he only transcribed the lyrics of the theme song and the biographical sketches of the son and daughter to immerse himself in the role.
-A culinary coach was hired for Lau, who does not know how to cook, to help him prepare for his role as a cha chaan teng owner and learn to make soy sauce chicken.
+A culinary coach was hired for Lau, who did not know how to cook, to help him prepare for his role as a cha chaan teng owner and learn to make soy sauce chicken.
 Lau voluntarily lowered his salary due to the film's budget constraints.